RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ### Vulnerability Metadata
-The "vulnerabilities" section reports vulnerability metadata for any CVEs included in the document and also contains a
+The `vulnerabilities` section reports vulnerability metadata for any CVEs included in the document and also contains a
-"product_status" object that reports fix status for any "product_id" listed in the "product_tree" and a "remediations"
+`product_status` object that reports fix status for any `product_id` listed in the `product_tree` and a `remediations`
 object.

 #### CVE Information